Crispy on the outside, cheesy and ooey gooey on the inside, these Air Fryer Mozzarella Bites are super easy to make and even easier to eat!

 - Place the coated mozzarella bites into the preheated air fryer, and spray liberally with cooking spray.

-- Select Frozen Foods, set time for 8 minutes, and press Start/Pause.
+- Select Frozen Foods and 350° F, set time for 8 minutes, and press Start.

-- Shake the baskets halfway through cooking (the Shake Reminder function will let you know when!).
+- Shake the basket halfway through cooking (the shake reminder function will let you know when!).

 - Serve with a side of your favorite marinara sauce, or even better, ranch.